 11. Nutro Wholesome Essentials Sensitive Chicken, Rice & Peas Dry

 Nutro Wholesome Essentials Sensitive Cat Chicken, Rice & Peas Recipe is a fantastic selection for cats with sensitive digestion.
-It’s first ingredient is real chicken meat, and it is free from corn, wheat and soy protein, which are common allergens for cats with sensitive stomachs.
-The beet pulp adds some fiber to support a healthy digestion.
+Its first ingredient is real chicken meat, and it is free from corn, wheat, and soy protein, which are common allergens for cats with sensitive stomachs.
+The beet pulp adds some fiber to support healthy digestion.

 This recipe contains natural antioxidants to support your cat’s immune system and omega-6 fatty acids to promote healthy skin and a beautiful coat.